 - Services from: Which route this information relates to

-- Dep: The departure time of each train - this applies to its original station (Bradford Interchange, Sunderland or London Kings Cross)
+- Time: The departure time of each train - this applies to its original station (usually Bradford Interchange, Sunderland or London Kings Cross)

 - Seat availability: A traffic-light system showing how busy a train is expected to be:

-- Green: This service has many unreserved seats, allowing plenty of passengers to be seated
+- Green: This service has many seats remaining

-- Yellow: This service has a few unreserved seats remaining
+- Yellow: This service has a seats remaining